espressif/esp-modbus/docs/en/master_api_overview.rst

 The Data Dictionary and related API functions (:cpp:func:`mbc_master_get_parameter`, :cpp:func:`mbc_master_set_parameter`) support custom commands to be defined for read and write operations separately.
 In this case, the first two options (``param_opts.cust_cmd_read`` and ``param_opts.cust_cmd_write``) are treated as read/write Modbus commands accordingly if the :cpp:enumerator:`PAR_PERMS_CUST_CMD` flag is set in the ``access`` field for the characteristic.

-.. note:: Please make sure that the requred commands are configured correctly in Modbus master and slave before using this feature.
+.. note:: Please make sure that the required commands are configured correctly in Modbus master and slave before using this feature.
 Refer to :ref:`modbus_api_master_handler_customization` for more information.

 The below example explains this use case: